Battle of Skopje

 The Battle of Skopje was a battle in 1004 during the Byzantine reconquest of Bulgaria.
 The campaign was carried out in a slow and systematic manner, with campaigns sometimes continuing year-round rather than following the traditional seasonal pattern.
-The primary reason for mounting a long campaign was the realization by Basil II that Bulgarian could not be conquered in a single campaign.
+The primary reason for mounting a long campaign was the realization by Basil II that Bulgaria could not be conquered in a single campaign.
 Instead the emperor chose to employ systematic and constant pressure, resulting in gaining control over crucial fortresses.
 He first secured Sardika (modern Sofia) and then advanced north to sever Samuil's access to the former Bulgarian heartlands around Preslav.
 Once this area was under control, Byzantine forces moved south from Sardika into Macedonia, capturing Berrhoia and reopening the route to Greece.
 Byzantine authority was soon restored in Thessaly and in parts of eastern Macedonia, including Voden.
 Basil then launched a major offensive northward toward the Danube, culminating in the capture of Vidin after an eight-month siege.
 During this time, Samuil personally led a raid through the reconquered territories and briefly seized Adrianople, which he plundered but was unable to hold.